• home

 Location : Kyoto

 After breakfast and a safety talk by your leader, familiarise yourself with your bike and take a short test ride before cycling with the group west from our ryokan to the Katsura River, then north along a dedicated cycling path past traditional houses and community gardens to the ancient imperial resort of Arashiyama.
-Stop off for a coffee break in Arashiyama, well-known for its gorgeous bamboo forests.
+Time allowing stop off for a coffee break in Arashiyama, well-known for its gorgeous bamboo forests.
 After a caffeine hit and a chance to soak up the peaceful atmosphere, ride on to Tenryuji Temple and Ryoanji Temple, with its famous white Zen rock garden.
 Pause here to contemplate the sound of one hand clapping and then move on to contemplate some lunch.
 Afterwards, cycle east across the north end of Kyoto and then onto the Path of Philosophy and the Higashiyama area before returning to our accommodation.
 The ride today will be gentle, with only slight elevation on the roads as we head into Arashiyama.
 We start with a 5 kilometre ride on a main road, then follow dedicated bicycle paths and secondary roads for the rest of the day.
 On arrival back into Kyoto, take an evening orientation tour of Kyoto's Gion district.
 Observe Geisha and Maiko (apprentice Geisha) from key spots in the city's old back streets and be tempted by some of the area's great local restaurants, perhaps doubling back to visit for dinner after the tour has ended.
 Kyoto’s streets are laid out in a convenient grid pattern, which is unusual for Japanese cities.
 In the 8th century, imperial city planners copied the grid layout of Chang’an (now Xian), the capital of the Tang Dynasty China.
 That’s not the only benefit we reap from the Tang Dynasty today – two well-known Tang engineers, Ma Jun and Zhang Heng, invented the mechanical gear system used by the bikes we ride around this easy-to- navigate city.
 Arigato Tang Dynasty!
-Ride distance: approx. 40kms/25 miles, undulating with approx. 230m/755ft of elevation gain.

 Day :3